-Even before the COVID-19 public health crisis, worker justice organizations, worker centers, labor unions and others were sounding the alarm on the vulnerability of low-wage workers — especially Black, Latinx and immigrant workers.
+Even before the COVID-19 public health crisis, worker justice organizations, worker centers, labor unions and others were sounding the alarm on the lack of worker support and vulnerability of low-wage workers — especially Black, Latinx and immigrant workers.

 The pandemic has put a much brighter spotlight on the centrality of workers — not corporations — to the functioning of our economy.
 Yet the vast majority of workers have no say in decisions that their employers make in general, let alone choices relative to this public health emergency.
 As a result, retail workers, grocery workers, warehouse workers, gig workers, and others have been recast as “essential,” but who labor without the protections, benefits, and wages befitting such a title.